Before you ever chose what to believe, you were taught how to see...

 If those addressed are called “my people,” why are they still inside Babylon?
 Scripture answers by showing how Jehovah has always dealt with His people while they lived under corrupt systems.

-The call is not accidental.
+The timing of the call is deliberate.
 Jehovah ensures truth is spoken openly through the testimony of the two witnesses.
 As Jesus revealed the Father clearly, the witnesses expose Babylon’s framework and point the way back to Jehovah.

-Being called Jehovah’s people is not the end of the matter.
+Being called 'my people' is not the end of the matter.
 It is the beginning of responsibility.

 Understanding the call is only the beginning.
 Responding requires deliberate action.